bbux-aws/aws-packer-terraform-ansible/README.md

 * Use terraform to deploy the infrastructure including the EC2 instances using that AMI
 * Use ansible to configure the EC2 instance (set up and configure vnc)

+## Pre-Requisites
+This assumes that the AWS cli tool has been configured and that the AWS credentials to be used exist in ~/.aws/credentials The packer and terraform binaries should also be installed and available on the PATH.

 ## Packer
 Packer is used to create a base AMI with the pre-requisite software installed on it.
 Installing these packages can take a long time, so this shortens the deployment process by only having to do it once in the AMI build.